 The soil method involves putting the stalks of the plants into the soil — while ensuring the soil is not overwhelmed with nutrients.
 Some water should be added to the process.
 Most transplant clones can be transferred into the soil after 14 days on average.

 The Rockwool method, also known as the non-soil equivalent, involves using rockwool cubes (or stone-wool cubes), which are used to germinate seeds.
 The cubes enable high water and air retention and should be placed away from the light.

 Cloning for sex: producers clone only females, but there’s one more step to the process.
 Growers should keep the plant away from the light after 12 hours to start the flowering process and leave the plant in total darkness for up to 2 weeks.
 Then, they need to isolate males and females after the flowering stage and transplant only the female plants.

 Viral infections following cloning: the mother plant can produce thousands of clones, yet generational clones may be prone to viral infections from time to time.
 This is due that the cloned seeds need to adapt to a new environment, despite being capable of fighting infections.

 The likelihood of infections increases over time, so to prevent this from happening, cannabis growers should sample the original harvest to test the quality of the clones before doing any “mass production.”

-Cloning is an effective way for marijuana producers to sample and replicate their top-performing cultivars for larger production.
-It’s an easy process with three types of methods and a quite cost-effective, therefore, could represent an excellent opportunity for producers to quickly grow and market their best products.
+Cloning is an effective way for marijuana producers to sample and replicates their top-performing cultivars for a larger production.
+It’s an easy process with three types of methods and quite cost-effective, therefore, it could represent an excellent opportunity for producers to quickly grow and market their best products.